 Yes, the ACFR does not expressly prohibit prize draws where there is an element of chance in the selection of the winner.
 However, there are a number of requirements and restrictions under the ACFR that must be complied with in relation to any prize promotions/competitions.
 For example, there is a requirement that, amongst others, purchasing (a ticket, product or anything else) must not be set as a condition for participation.

-On the assumption that such a prize promotion falls within the definition of 'public lottery' as defined in the RGA (please see section on skill based competition) and/or the CGHA then such a prize promotion is unlawful.
+On the assumption that such a prize promotion falls within the definition of 'public lottery' as defined in the RGA (please refer to the Skills competition section) and / or the CGHA then such a prize promotion is unlawful.
 However, it would be allowed if it qualified under one of the prescribed statutory exemptions.